Schedule an appointment to meet with the new Center for Global and Career Services about your area of interest.Make an Appointment

 Student progress is carefully monitored by the PAL professor who serves as a mentor and instructor as the student moves to better understand the learning outcomes based curriculum.

 The PAL professor typically serves as academic advisor to develop an individual curriculum plan for each student.

 The PAL professor serves as a communication link with other faculty for academic and cultural concerns.

 Students from a variety of cultural backgrounds provide support and friendship as well as assistance in cultural transitions.

 Specialized information for international students is an important part of the PAL experience.

 Individually Designed Curriculum Plan

-Curry College offers a variety of courses to help students develop academic skills while pursuing their college degree.
+Curry College offers courses to help students develop academic skills while pursuing their college degree.
 Among these offerings are: